alwynmathew/Kinect-for-windows/README.md

 ## Testing SDK

 - Go to Start Menu
-- Sear for "Kinect for Windows Developer Toolkit"
+- Search for "Kinect for Windows Developer Toolkit"
 - You will see a list of C++,C#, VB samples
 - Install and Run to see it action